 As of September 2014, every school has had to produce an annual SEND (Special Educational Needs and Disabilities) information report.
 The report must be available on the school's website and must be linked to the "Local Offer.
-"Hampshires Local Offer is available at http://www.hantslocaloffer.info where you will be able to get further information about services available for your child.
+"Hampshire's Local Offer is available at https://fish.hants.gov.uk/kb5/Hampshire/directory/localoffer.page where you will be able to get further information about services available for your child.
 This report will give you information about what our school offers all pupils and in particular those pupils who have special education need or disability.
 This report has been written in consultation with governors, staff, parents and pupils.